kmenzli/sphinx-poc/docs/Chat.rst

 #########################

     eXo Chat is an instant messaging application that allows users to sync up and take action quickly.
 Tightly integrated since eXo Platform 4, eXo Chat empowers the real-time collaboration among teams and individuals.

-    Here is summary of what BRAND\_CHAT brings:
+    Here is summary of what eXo Chat brings:

     -  **Discussions**: Create quick conversation with your contacts, from group to specific person.